nghia2541995/simple-api-util/README.md

 - `backoffLimit`: `undefined`
 - `delay`: `attemptCount => 0.3 * (2 ** (attemptCount - 1)) * 1000`

-An object representing `limit`, `methods`, `statusCodes` and `maxRetryAfter` fields for maximum retry count, allowed methods, allowed status codes and maximum [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) time.

-If `retry` is a number, it will be used as `limit` and other defaults will remain in place.

-If `maxRetryAfter` is set to `undefined`, it will use `options.timeout`.
-If [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header is greater than `maxRetryAfter`, it will cancel the request.

-The `backoffLimit` option is the upper limit of the delay per retry in milliseconds.
-To clamp the delay, set `backoffLimit` to 1000, for example.
-By default, the delay is calculated with `0.3 * (2 ** (attemptCount - 1)) * 1000`.
-The delay increases exponentially.

-The `delay` option can be used to change how the delay between retries is calculated.
-The function receives one parameter, the attempt count, starting at `1`.

-Retries are not triggered following a [timeout](#timeout).

 ```js
 import apiUtil from 'apiUtil';